EugeneMusievskyi/spring-testing/README.md

 # Spring-testing

-Simple web app to practice in Spring testing
+Simple web app to practice in creating unit and integration tests.